 - Update the corporation’s customer service documents and sales and marketing materials with the new name.
 Assets to consider include company logo, letterhead, service contracts, vendor contracts, sales proposals, website content, brochures, and catalogs, etc.

-Option 2: Keep the corporation’s original name as the registered business name and file a DBA for the new name.
+Option 2: Keep the corporation’s original name as the registered business name and file a DBA for the new name

 As I mentioned in the section about LLCs, in some situations, it might be more favorable for a corporation to maintain its registered name as its legal entity name and file a DBA with the appropriate government agency for the new name it wants to use.
 After filing the DBA, the corporation should contact the bank to find out if it can add the DBA to the company’s existing bank account or if it will need to establish a separate business bank account for the DBA.
 After the DBA is approved, the business should consider creating customer documents, corporate communications, and marketing materials (such as service contracts, proposals, company logo, letterhead, website content, etc.) that reflect the name and can be used to promote the brand.

-Final Tips for Making a Business Name Change
+Final Tips for Business Name Changes

 Before you decide (after consulting your attorney) which method of changing your business name is most favorable, you want to verify that the name you want to use is available.
-CorpNet offers a free business name search tool and a trademark search tool to help you determine if a name isn’t already claimed legally by another business.
+CorpNet offers a free business name search tool to help you determine if a name isn’t already claimed legally by another business.
 I also recommend using the United States Patent and Trademark Office’s online database to help detect any potential conflicts.
 An attorney that specializes in trademarks can also assist in confirming a name’s availability.

 After you know what name you will use and how you’ll proceed with your business name change, my team of filing experts at CorpNet can handle the name change paperwork for you.
 Whether it’s filing a DBA or Articles of Amendment, we can get the job done quickly and usually much more affordable than paying an attorney’s fees to process the documents.
 Contact us today to get started!